DanBennettDev/db.henon-/README.md

 # db.henon-
-Recursive algorithm oscillator for max msp
+Recursive algorithm oscillator for max msp.
+The first thing I coded for Max, to learn the API.
+The first thing I coded in C that wasn't just a learning exercise

 First github project and 2nd C coding project